isomerpages/nlb-sure/_read-to-be-sure/3-rtbs02-conversations.md

 **Irsyad Ramthan** is the former co-Founder of Interseed, a digital platform that promotes sustainability solutions and supports various start-ups that utilize alternative sustainable materials for different consumer products.
 Over the years, he has designed innovation programmes for Southeast Asian under-35s to solve sustainability challenges.
-He is currently a product manager by profession, and is a seasonal host for Interseed’s podcast titled *Impact in Sight*.
+He is currently a sustainable maker and podcast host.

 <hr>